Saurabh6740/ipl-win-predictor-saurabh/readme.md

 ## About This Project

-The "IPL Win Predictor" leverages logistic regression to provide insights into the probability of a team winning an IPL match.
-This model analyzes various match features, team performance, and player statistics to offer real-time predictions.
+An interactive Machine Learning web app that predicts the probability of a team winning an IPL match based on live match conditions.

 ## Project Preview
 ![Capture](https://github.com/rajatrawal/ipl-win-predictor/assets/72153827/071a020f-0bf5-4872-904f-5f9a0e928fd1)
+This project uses Logistic Regression to predict match outcomes based on:

+Batting Team

+Bowling Team

+Target Score

+Current Score

+Overs Completed

+Wickets Fallen

+The app is built using Streamlit and deployed on Streamlit Cloud.

 ## Explore the Project